-Residential snow clearing
+Residential street snow removal

 Residential street clearing NOT in progress

 Residential streets are classified as Priority 4 roads and are cleared when the snow depth reaches 10 centimetres of compacted snow before January 1, or 7 centimetres after January 1.
-Compacted snow depth is measured every two weeks at 26 locations throughout Sherwood Park.
-The measurements of these streets are then averaged to determine the need for snow removal.

 - Signs will include dates parking is not permitted.